 - The benefit to the Environment – In addition, good packages abide by natural concerns.
 They do not harm the natural environment and further aid in protecting the environment.

-Strategies for Packaging
+Strategies for Effective Packaging

 Changing the Package